andresmaz0/Parking_system/README.md

 - Exit

 It was made with:
--JDBC of Java "20.0.1"
+- JDBC of Java "20.0.1"
--Java Swing library
+- Java Swing library
--Java Awt library
+- Java Awt library
--Data base in MySQL Workbench 8.0.
+- Data base in MySQL Workbench 8.0.